Here are the pieces necessary for your completed application to the God’s Promise Fulfilled program:

 Other fees:

-The 2025 God’s Power Fulfilled program costs $2,876 for on-line participation or $3,998 for on-site residency attendance.
+Year One of God’s Power Fulfilled program cost $2,957 for on-line participation or $4,290 for on-site residency attendance.
+Year Two fees will be calculated shortly and will resemble Year One.
 There are generous scholarships available, and your ability to pay will not be a factor in your acceptance into the program.
 No one has ever been rejected from a School of the Spirit program for lack of funds.
 See “Money Matters” for more financial information.

 Application deadline:

-Applications received by December 31, 2024 will be reviewed in January 2025 with an eye to assembling a cohort ready for spiritual growth and balanced by gender, age and theological orientation.
-If there are spaces left, we will accept applications until the class is filled.
+Applications will be accepted until spaces in the cohort are filled.
 However, several of the scholarship sources we can help you work with have earlier deadlines, so please apply as soon as you reach clarity.
 We can begin work with you on seeking financial assistance, pending acceptance.

 Submission of Application